-P&G requires that activities are performed to make users aware of the risks from Malware, and to specify the actions required to minimize those risks to ensure all relevant individuals understand the key elements of Malware protection, why it is needed, and help to keep the impact of Malware to a minimum.
-P&G requires that systems throughout the organization must be safeguarded against all forms of Malware by maintaining up-to-date Malware protection software, which is supported by effective procedures for managing Malware-related security incidents to protect the organization against Malware attacks and ensure Malware infections can be addressed within defined timescales.
+P&G requires that activities be performed to make users aware of the risks from malware, and to specify the actions required to minimize those risks.
+This ensures all relevant individuals understand the key elements of malware protection, why it is needed, and how to help to keep the impact of malware to a minimum.
+P&G requires that systems throughout the organization be safeguarded against all forms of malware by maintaining up-to-date malware protection software, which is supported by effective procedures for managing malware-related security incidents to protect the organization against malware attacks and ensure malware infections can be addressed within defined timescales.